Nato 'unprepared' for Russia threat, say MPs

 The committee also called on the government to show leadership when it hosts a Nato summit in Wales in September.

-The report added: "The UK government should take the lead in ensuring that the Nato summit addresses these threats in the most concrete and systematic fashion."'Adapt to change'
+The report added: "The UK government should take the lead in ensuring that the Nato summit addresses these threats in the most concrete and systematic fashion."

 Mr Stewart said the government should ring-fence defence spending to at least 2% of GDP (the overall size of the UK economy).